-The diameter of the pigmented areola, which has become enlarged with pregnancy, is often reduced.
+The diameter of the pigmented areola, which often becomes enlarged with pregnancy, can be reduced.
 Some women also desire to reduce the size of their breasts, which can easily be performed at the same time.

 Based on your examination and your desires, Dr. Lynam will recommend several options from which you can choose.
 It is very important to understand that the effect of gravity will continue working on your new breasts, thus wearing a good support bra to prevent re-stretching of the skin is necessary.
 There is the possibility of needing additional surgery to improve your appearance should your skin become loose over time.

 BREAST AUG & LIFT

 So, we already talked about in breast augmentation that breasts are sisters, not twins.
 So, women who’ve had one, two, three, five children and they want a breast lift with implants, we know they’re going to have more asymmetry.
 They usually walk in the door and they say, “Yep, I breastfed on this side more than the other one,” and that’s why I think this nipple and this breast is a lot looser, more skin, and lower on their chest wall.
 And that’s very common.
 It’s nothing to be embarrassed about.
 It’s nothing that’s unusual.
 We see it every day.

 What this means is that during our preoperative drawing process and our marking process right before we do surgery, and then even during surgery, we’re taking that all into consideration to try to improve your symmetry as much as possible.
 Can we make it perfect?
 No, because nobody’s perfect, but we really take that into consideration with our markings to try to make your symmetry much better than when you started.

 BREAST AUG & LIFT – Am I A Good Candidate?